hmcts/sscs-docker/README.md

 ### Ready for take-off 🛫

+If all went well, the above script will have performed the following tasks:

+* Pulled the latest docker images
+* Bring up the docker containers using docker-compose
+* Created the SIDAM services and roles using a Selenium script against SIDAM admin frontend.
+* Create the import user and the caseworker user specified in the .env file
+* Imported the CCD defintions specified in the .env file

-Back to [http://localhost:3451](http://localhost:3451), you can now log in using the email address defined in the .env file (HMCTS_EMAIL_ADDRESS) along with the password `Pa55word11`.
+You can now visit [http://localhost:3451](http://localhost:3451), you can now log in using the email address defined in the .env file (HMCTS_EMAIL_ADDRESS) along with the password `Pa55word11`.

 ## LICENSE